wallarm/product-documentation/docs/latest/user-guides/api-abuse-prevention.md

 You can delete the profile by using the corresponding **Delete** option.

-## Exploring blocked malicious bots
+## Exploring blocked malicious bots and their attacks

-The **API Abuse Prevention** module blocks bots by [adding](../about-wallarm/api-abuse-prevention.md#exploring-blocked-malicious-bots) them to the denylist or graylist for 1 hour.
+The **API Abuse Prevention** module blocks bots by adding them to the [denylist](../user-guides/ip-lists/denylist.md) or [graylist](../user-guides/ip-lists/graylist.md) for 1 hour.

 You can explore blocked bot's IPs in Wallarm Console → **IP lists** → **Denylist** or **Graylist**.
 Explore IPs added with the `Bot` **Reason**.